bp2008/ErrorTracker/README.md

 The second argument should be a function (or lambda expression) which returns the event submission URL for your project (see **Your First Project** section below).

 The third argument should be a function (or lambda expression) which returns the path to a directory on a local hard drive where the client can save events temporarily if the ErrorTracker server is unreachable.
+The client will automatically try again to submit these events until they succeed.
+Don't worry, ErrorTrackerServer also has logic to reject duplicate submissions.

 3) Submit an Event